Norman W. Simmonds

 The 15 years he spent at the ICTA after his graduation in the early 1940s laid the foundations for his career in tropical plant breeding in general, and bananas in particular.
 During this period he made two collecting trips: to East Africa in 1948 and the Asia-Pacific region in 1954-55.
 It is also during this time that he developed with Kenneth Shepherd a nomenclature system for classifying cultivated bananas.

 In the early 1980s, Simmonds was a strong supporter of the concept of INIBAP, which he later criticized for deviating from its primary objective by promoting plant pathology and biotechnology instead of “old-fashioned plant breeding”.
 He made his disapproval of the investment in research on biotechnology well known.
-As he wrote in the March 2001 issue of the Tropical Agriculture Association Newsletter, “no one ever improved a crop by researching its diseases as a starting point, no matter what the bureaucrats and plant pathologists think”.
+As he wrote in the March 2001 issue of the Tropical Agriculture Association Newsletter, “no one ever improved a crop by researching its diseases as a starting point, no matter what the bureaucrats and plant pathologists think”.10

 In his lifetime, Simmonds published 48 scientific papers on banana alone, covering many subjects from genetics to the development of fruit and germination of seeds.
 His books, Bananas and The Evolution of the Bananas, were respectively published in 1959 and 1962.
 Bananas was re-edited in 1966 and in 1987 (this time as co-author to R.H.
 Stover).
-His many publications on bananas are listed, along with the ones on other crops and topics, in a paper on his life and career published in Plant Breeding Reviews shortly before its death.
+His many publications on bananas are listed, along with the ones on other crops and topics, in a paper on his life and career published in Plant Breeding Reviews shortly before his death.4

 In 1970, he was elected fellow of the Royal Society of Edinburgh and in 1975, the University of Edinburgh made him an Honorary Professor.
-In 1991, he was the first non-American to receive the Distinguished Economic Botanist Award given by the American Society of Economic Botany.
+In 1991, he was the first non-American to receive the Distinguished Economic Botanist Award given by the American Society of Economic Botany.4